saiwolf/FlashMessage/README.md

 ## How it works

-In a nutshell, this library exports functions and a Razor View Partial that work in tandem to display a Flash Message using [`TempData`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-3.1#tempdata).
+In a nutshell, this library exports functions and a Razor View Partial that work in tandem to display a Flash Message using [`TempData`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-3.1#tempdata) and
+Bootstrap 4 for the Alert styling.

 By using `TempData`, the flash message is only shown once.
 A refresh or reload will cause the message to disappear.